What is a vasectomy?

 Vasectomy is a very effective method of contraception.

-Overall, 1 in 300 may fail.
-After you have had two negative sperm counts the chance of failure drops to 1 in 2000.
+Overall, one in 300 may fail.
+After you have had negative sperm counts the chance of failure drops to one in 2000.

 Is a vasectomy reversible?